quicwg/ops-drafts/draft-ietf-quic-applicability.md

 ## Ordered and Reliable Delivery

 QUIC streams enable ordered and reliable delivery.
-Though it is possible for an implementation to provide some options that use streams for partial reliability or out-of-order delivery, most implementations will assume that data is reliably delivered in order.
+Though it is possible for an implementation to provide options that use streams for partial reliability or out-of-order delivery, most implementations will assume that data is reliably delivered in order.